The-Swarm-Corporation/SenatorAssembly/README.md

 ### Theoretical Foundation

-The SenatorAssembly framework addresses questions in political science and computational social science:
+The Senator Assembly framework addresses questions in political science and computational social science:

 - **Agent-Based Modeling of Democratic Institutions**: How can computational models represent legislative behavior?
 - **Ideological Scaling and Representation**: What methodologies capture the multidimensional nature of political ideology?